rostislav-matveev/FvwmPy/README.md

 - **`m.alias`**

   String.
 Alias of the module.
-Initially it is equal to `m.me`.
-Alias is then guessed from command line arguments of the module during initialization.
-If the first acommandline rgument does not start with '-', then it is assumed to be the alias of the module.
+Alias is guessed from the command line arguments of the module during initialization.
+If the first commandline argument does not start with '-', then it is assumed to be the alias of the module.
 Then `m.alias` is set (which affects logging functions and pruning of configuration lines) and this argument is not included in `m.args`.
-If the first argument is a single '-', then it is also removed from `m.args` and `m.alias` is set to be the same as `m.me`.
-  `m.alias` can be changed afterwards.
+If the first argument is a single '-', then it is also removed from `m.args` and `m.alias` will be the same as `m.me`.  `m.alias` can be changed afterwards.
 Such action will affect logging functions and prunning of configuration lines.

 - **`m.mask`**